tantdktmt/Spyzie/README.md

 <br />
 6. Android getting GPS Location with Fused Location Provider API
 <br />
-<h2>Project architecture</h2> This project is developed followed to MVP architecture
+<h2>Project architecture</h2> The project is architected using the Model-View-Presenter (MVP) design pattern, ensuring a clear separation of concerns.
+This structure enhances testability, maintainability, and scalability by decoupling the presentation layer from business logic and data handling components.

 ### License
 ```